Macrometacorp/docs/docs/streams/stream-basics/create-consumers.md

 ## Create Consumer Code

-When this code runs, it creates a new client, requests a stream object, and then creates a consumer.
+This code creates a new client, requests a stream object, and then creates a consumer.

 If you're using JavaScript, the code creates a `jsc8` client.
 If Python, it creates a `C8Client`